We can turn them into food for chickens

 Remember that your Food Grounds are a mix of the food you couldn’t or didn’t eat and best used as a feed ingredient, not a full feed.
 You likely want to include other feed in your chickens’ diet too.
 It may also be best to not add any foods that you wouldn’t feed directly to your chickens if you didn’t have a Mill bin— this is not the case when you send Food Grounds to us because concentrations of these foods in our final commercial feed are negligible, rendering them harmless.

-You can use them in your garden
+You can use them at home

 Based on our preliminary study, you can avoid about a half-ton of greenhouse gas emissions per year with a Mill service plan.
 Instead of filling the air with methane, your kitchen scraps are turned into food for chickens, going right back into the food system.